gardenlinux/package-build/MAINTAINER.md

 # Maintainer Guide

 This guide is written for Garden Linux maintainers, explaining the steps required for creating a package for Garden Linux.
-Along the series of steps, we will introduce rules in the correct context, which are outlined in the chapter [Overview of Rules](#overview-of-rules).
+Along the series of steps, we will introduce rules in the correct context, which are outlined in the table presented in the [Overview of Rules](#overview-of-rules).

 > [!NOTE]
 > The overall Garden Linux release process is described in a Garden Linux Maintainer internal document [here](https://github.com/gardenlinux/process/blob/main/release.md).